msyriac/enlib/README.md

 assuming that basic dependencies like `numpy` are present on your system.

+If you just need flat-sky lensing, you will need to compile `interpol`.
+See instructions below.

 Dependencies
 ============
 Enlib consists of a collection of relatively independend modules, so